-I’ve been spending part of today setting up a local blog, focusing upon the small college town I live within.
+I’ve spent part of today setting up a local blog, focusing upon the small college town I live within.

-Many of the things I find myself wanting to post to a blog are about local events, local history, small town politics, and mundane happenings around where I live.
-Those just don’t seem to fit here, but I don’t see too many other folks covering those topics.
+Many of the things I find myself wanting to post to a blog are about local events, local history, small-town politics, and mundane happenings around where I live.
+Those don’t seem to fit here, but I don’t see too many other folks covering those topics.

-Living in Delaware, about an hour north of Baltimore, and an hour south of Philadelphia, the major news media really doesn’t have the State on their radar.
-There is one Philly channel that has a satellite office in Wilmington, but news reports about the area are meager at best, and more commonly nonexistent.
+Living in Delaware, about an hour north of Baltimore and an hour south of Philadelphia, the major news media doesn’t have the State on their radar.
+There is one Philly channel with a satellite office in Wilmington, but news reports about the area are meager at best and more commonly nonexistent.

-There is one state-wide newspaper, but it focuses more upon Wilmington and Dover than it does the little town between them.
-A weekly paper provides some interesting news, but often gets scooped by the paper written by University of Delaware students, published twice a week during the school year, and once a week during winter and summer sessions.
+There is one state-wide newspaper, but it focuses more upon Wilmington and Dover than the little town between them.
+A weekly paper provides some interesting news but often gets scooped by the paper written by University of Delaware students, published twice a week during the school year, and once a week during winter and summer sessions.

-While the school newspaper can be fun, and informative, the editors and writers know their audience is the student body of the university, and they rarely write in detail about issues that don’t involve students.
+While the school newspaper can be fun and informative, the editors and writers know their audience is the university’s student body, and they rarely write in detail about issues that don’t involve students.

-Being involved in forums on the web, I often have meaningful conversations online with people from around the world.
-I look forward to viewing blogs from folks that I know from across the country, and on the other side of the Atlantic.
-I’m hoping that my new local blog will allow me to reach out to the folks across the street, and around the block.
+Being involved in forums on the web, I often have meaningful conversations online with people worldwide.
+I look forward to viewing blogs from folks that I know from across the country and on the other side of the Atlantic.
+I’m hoping that my new local blog will allow me to reach out to the folks across the street and around the block.
 And I’m hoping that I can get some other folks who live in the community to become part of my local online community.

-One of the most interesting sites that I’ve come across online was one that published oral histories from the town where my mother grew up.
-One of the folks interviewed on the site was an elementary school teacher who my mother learned from when she was small.
+One of the most interesting sites that I’ve come across online published oral histories from the town where my mother grew up.
+One of the interviewed folks was an elementary school teacher who my mother learned from when she was small.
 Histories like that are one of the things that I’d like to pursue on my new site.